 India is among the markets that may be affected, at least in the short-term, as capital flows shift to the US as growth there recovers.
 Outflows may put more pressure on the slumping rupee.
 Portfolio flows are a key tool to finance India’s current account deficit.

 Is India ready now to face Federal Tapering?

 Yes.
-According to Finance Minister and RBI Governor.
+According to the Finance Minister and RBI Governor.
 Tapering will be a gradual process, followed by keeping the balance sheet steady, and then eventually increasing the target rate.
-Though there are many claims that India is ready to face it, only time can test the strength of Indian Economy.
+Though there are many claims that India is ready to face it, only time can test the strength of the Indian Economy.

 Quantitative Easing vs Qualitative Easing

 If quantitative easing is focused on the amount of assets purchased, qualitative easing is focused on the type of assets bought.
 Qualitative easing is a shift in the composition of the assets of the central bank towards less liquid and riskier assets, holding constant the size of the balance sheet (and the official policy rate and the rest of the list of usual suspects).
 The less liquid and more risky assets can be private securities as well as sovereign or sovereign-guaranteed instruments.
 All forms of risk, including credit risk (default risk) are included.